The History of Baxter Memorial Library

 The library is now a department of the Town of Gorham, governed by town ordinance and advised by a nine member board of trustees.

-With the opening of a new addition in February of 2003, and the re-opening of the original building in May of 2003, the library has added considerable space while blending the old with the new in a complimentary manner.
+With the opening of a new addition in February of 2003, and the re-opening of the original building in May of 2003, the library has added considerable space while blending the old with the new in a complementary manner.

 The library continues to preserve the Baxter family legacy in our collections, including J.P.
 Baxter's journals and the Maine Collection, an accumulation of Gorham history, Maine history, and books written by local authors.